weaviate/weaviate-io/developers/weaviate/model-providers/cohere/reranker.md

   <TabItem value="js" label="JS/TS (Beta)">
     <FilteredTextBlock
       text={TSCode}
-      startMarker="// START GenerativeCohere"
+      startMarker="// START RerankerCohere"
-      endMarker="// END GenerativeCohere"
+      endMarker="// END RerankerCohere"
       language="ts"
     />
   </TabItem>

 </Tabs>

-For further details on model parameters, please consult the [Cohere API documentation](https://docs.cohere.com/reference/chat).
+For further details on model parameters, please consult the [Cohere API documentation](https://docs.cohere.com/reference/rerank).

 ### Available models

-The `command-xlarge-nightly` language model is set as the default model.
+The `rerank-multilingual-v3.0` model is set as the default model.
 You can also specify one of the available models manually.

 <details>
   <summary>Available models</summary>

-* `command-xlarge-nightly`
-* `command-xlarge-beta`
-* `command-xlarge`
+- rerank-english-v3.0
+- rerank-multilingual-v3.0
+- rerank-english-v2.0
+- rerank-multilingual-v2.0

+You can also select a fine-tuned reranker model_id, such as:

+- `500df123-afr3-...`

+Please refer to [this blog post](/blog/fine-tuning-coheres-reranker) for more information.

 </details>